graphprotocol/contracts/packages/issuance/docs/testing/reo/IndexerTestGuide.md

 ---

-### 3.2 Close allocation while ineligible
+### 3.2 Attempt to close while ineligible (reverts)

-**Objective**: Verify that an ineligible indexer receives zero indexing rewards when closing an allocation.
-Denied rewards are routed to the reclaim contract.
+**Objective**: Verify that an ineligible indexer cannot close an allocation with a POI — the on-chain `closeAllocation`/`takeRewards` call reverts and the allocation remains open.

 **Prerequisites**: `isEligible` returns `false`.
 Allocation from Set 1 is at least 1 epoch old.

 **Steps**:

 1. Confirm ineligibility
-2. Close an allocation
+2. Attempt to close an allocation
-3. Verify zero rewards
+3. Confirm the close reverts and the allocation stays `Active`

 **Command**: